tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 The outcome measure for these analyses was the log-odds of fixating on the phonological competitor versus the unrelated word.
-Because children looked more to the target word with each year of the study, they necessarily looked less to the distractors each year.
+Because children looked more to the target word with each year of the study, they necessarily looked less to the three distractors each year.
 Figure \@ref(fig:declining-phon-props) illustrates how the proportions of looks to the phonological foils declined each year.
 Therefore, I examined the effect of the phonological foil in comparison to the